 3. Verbalize and show gratitude to the people closest to you

-I would argue that it is the people that are closest to you that you should show the MOST gratitude.
-We get to choose many of the people in our lives and they, in-turn choose us.
+I would argue that it is the people that are closest to you that you should show the MOST gratitude to.
+We get to choose many of the people in our lives and they, in turn, choose us.
 It is easy to take for granted the people who are closest to us because we often have a flow of life that creates an expectation of what should be done and how we should behave.

 Many of the people in our lives are gifts and it is a simple, but powerful thing to tell them regularly how grateful you are to have them in your life and for the little (and big) things that they do.